Write a Personal Donor Birthday Card in 7 Seconds

 Your stewardship efforts should have these key priorities:

-Showing gratitude by saying thank you to supporters
+Showing gratitude by saying thank you with a handwritten thank you note

 Share impact and success stories